Yenn Wong

-Yenn Wong is a Singaporean restaurateur who is the CEO and Founder of the Hong Kong-based JIA Group which runs 12 restaurants across Hong Kong.
+Yenn Wong (born 1978) is a Singaporean restaurateur who is the CEO and Founder of the Hong Kong–based JIA Group which runs 12 restaurants across Hong Kong.

 Biography

 Wong was born in Singapore in 1978 and graduated with a Bachelor's degree in Economics at the University of Western Australia.
-At the age of 25, she was sent to Hong Kong to help redevelop a hotel in Causeway Bay which was turnedinto a boutique hotel named J Plus Hotel.
+At the age of 25, she was sent to Hong Kong to help redevelop a hotel in Causeway Bay which was turned into a boutique hotel named J Plus Hotel.
 She then went to Shanghai where she opened another hotel before opening multiple restaurants across Asia.
-In 2010, she opened 208 Duecento Otto and over the next 10 years, created a number of restaurants that led the dining trend in Hong Kong including Duddell’s, Louise, Ando all of which have been awarded one star MICHELIN.
+In 2010, she opened 208 Duecento Otto and over the next 10 years, created a number of restaurants that led the dining trend in Hong Kong including Duddell's, Louise, Ando all of which have been awarded one star MICHELIN.
 Today she has consolidated her businesses into the running of 12 restaurants and a "delivery platform" in Hong Kong.
 In 2018, JIA Group successfully listed on the GEM Board of the Hong Kong Stock Exchange (code: 8519).